aakriti7x7/Tinkerers-Lab-Website/README.md

 # Pre-requisites
 * Basic knowledge of HTML,CSS,JS (depends on your assigned issue).
-* Basic knowledge of Node.js and React.js will be helpfull.
+* Basic knowledge of Next.js will be helpfull.

 # Resources